 Introduction / History The Chamar people live primarily in India's western states of Uttar Pradesh, Madhya Pradesh, and Bihar.
 They are considered to have very low status, and most of them know nothing else their entire lives.
-With a population of over 50 million, they are among the largest untouchable, or Dalit communities in the Hindu world.
+With a population of over 50 million, they are among the largest Dalit communities in the Hindu world.

 The Chamar people are also known as Bhambi, Asadaru, Khalpa, Machigar, Lingayat, Mochi and Rohit.

 They are regarded as having very low status.
 This, according to Indian-Hindu tradition, is to be undesirable, or unworthy of any sort of consideration or provision by society.
 This translates into frequent joblessness, lack of education and lifelong poverty.
 Traditional upper caste members will even avoid their shadow.

 What are their lives like?
 The Chamar use the Devanagari script and speak Kannada, Gujarati and Hindi along with regional languages.
 Their main occupation is manufacturing shoes and chappals from finished leather.
 Besides this, they are engaged in daily-wage labour and petty business.
 Day labor and petty business are also main sources of income, along with the manufacture of shoes and chappal, an Indian sandal.
 The origins of the name "chamar" come from their leather work.
 Women are also involved in agricultural work, animal husbandry and various economic activities.
 The Bhambi Khalpa community repairs musical instruments like dhol and nagara which are played in the temples during worship.

 Their staple cereals are rice and jowar.
 The Chamar regard themselves higher than the Mangs and the Mahars.